Everyone experiences some level of fear in their lives.

 It is created entirely by your brains natural survival instinct.
 Your brains aim is to protect you from what it sees as ‘potential dangers’.
 It will create a ‘what if?’ type of fear which it will happily encourage by giving you all the gory, painful possible outcomes.

 The other type of fear is created by your own ego.
 This is a fear based on causing emotional damage to yourself in the eyes of others by looking stupid or losing respect etc. Emotional fear is much more subtle than the more natural fear of suffering from direct physical pain and is one that advertising agencies love to exploit at every opportunity.

-To overcome your fears you need to identify what it is you are actually in fear of.
+To overcome your fears you need to find what it is you are actually afraid of.

-Even the task of simply taking the time to identify your fears can help you realize how irrational you may be being.
+Even the task of simply taking the time to find your fears can help you realize how irrational you are being.